I continued spinning out Reversal on Star Trek Logs.

 This Star Trek:Enterprise fanfiction story did not set out to be that way.
 Instead, I was in the middle of spinning out Reversal (pretty close to the end) when in late 2010 I was asked to provide a story for a project called the Trek Twelve Days of Christmas.
 The only catch was that the story had to be fairly short – that is, it could not be a full-fledged book like Reversal.

 I hit upon an idea.
 There would be some characters from Reversal, but really only minor ones, and the story would revolve around them.
 It ended up being just one of the minor characters from that story.
 And, the kicker, because you can find scads of Star Trek holiday stories about Christmas, this one would, instead, be about Chanukah.

 I hit upon the idea of Jews who are somewhat religious but not so much that they cannot function on a starship.
-That is, they had to, for example, be able to travel on the Sabbath.
-This meant that Orthodox Jews were out of the question.
-But Conservative Jews (which is how I was brought up; this references a sect and not a political affiliation) would work just fine for my purposes.
+That is, they have to, for example, be able to travel on the Sabbath.
+This means Orthodox Jews are out of the question.
+But Conservative Jews (which is my background; this references a sect and not a political affiliation) would work just fine for my purposes.

 Chanukah was a natural introduction as a lot of people are familiar with it.
 The celebration, a festival of lights, also includes foods made with oil, such as potato latkes (pancakes), spinning a top called a dreidel and exchanging presents.
 The candelabra is called a menorah.

 In order to add a little emotional heft to the story, and to explain why Captain Archer and the senior staff would be interested in the Jewish contingent on the ship, the story begins with a death.
 This link to the past also links us, the people of the present day, to the people on the NX-01.